Lipodrene with Ephedra Review: Ingredients, Benefits & Side Effects

 Different individuals can react differently to the effects of this supplement.
 Even individuals with the same body composition and fitness level may react differently to any particular product.

-One of the more popular retailers that carries this supplement is Ephedra Warehouse.
+One of the more popular retailers that carry this supplement is Ephedra Warehouse.
 There are 162 user reviews left by people who took Lipodrene on this site, most with ratings of four to five stars.

 Some claim benefits for weight loss without any of the jitteriness common with ephedra products.
 Others claim that it worked as an appetite suppressant and helped reduce caloric intake, but also caused upset stomach and headache.